simongravelle/thematic-school-soft-nanosciences-2023/README.md

 Here, the input.lammps file contains all the commands that control the simulation.
 Each command is described in depth on the [LAMMPS website](https://docs.lammps.org/Manual.html).

-If you are interested in learning molecular simulations from scratch, you can find [beginners tutorials here](https://lammpstutorials.github.io/).
+If you are interested in learning molecular simulations from scratch, I recommend that you follow the [beginner tutorials here](https://lammpstutorials.github.io/).

 ## 4 - Visualise the trajectory